-- 1. All the movements should be obtained with imperceptible aids and without apparent effort of the Athlete.
-The Athlete should be well-balanced, elastic, sitting deep in the centre of the saddle, smoothly absorbing the movement of the Horse with his loins and hips, supple thighs with the legs steady and stretched well down.
+- 1. All the movements should be obtained with imperceptible aids and without apparent effort of the athleteAthlete should be well-balanced, elastic, sitting deep in the centre of the saddle, smoothly absorbing the movement of the horseHorse with his loins and hips, supple thighs with the legs steady and stretched well down.
 The heels should be the lowest point.
 The upper part of the body should be tall and supple.
-The contact should be independent from the Athlete's seat.
-The hands should be carried steadily close together, with the thumb as the highest point and a straight line from the supple elbow through the hand to the Horse's mouth.
-The elbows should be close to the body.
-All of these criteria enable the Athlete to follow the movements of the Horse smoothly and freely. - 2.
-The effectiveness of the Athlete's aids determines the precise fulfilment of the required movements of the tests.
-There shall always be the impression of a harmonious cooperation between Horse and Athlete.
+The contact should be independent from the competitorAthlete's seat.
+The hands should be carried steadily close together, with the thumb as the highest point and a straight line from the supple elbow through the hand to the horseHorse smoothly and freely. - 2.
+The effectiveness of the athlete Athlete's aids determines the precise fulfilment of the required movements of the tests.
+There shall always be the impression of a harmonious co-operation between horse\Horse and athlete.